- 25km – $100 per person

 - Communication and safety equipment including a personal radio for each 50km, 75km and 100km participant

 - Starter prize (75k & 100k only)

 - Amazing finisher prize (all distances)

 While we recognise that a lot of people who have travelled to and participated in remote events before will understand our fees, we also know that some will go wide eyed at them and we wanted to explain a little further regarding not only what you’ll receive, but also why things are more expensive in the Outback.

 We did a bit of digging and found that a majority of 100-160km single stage events around Australia are between $200-$500.
 Yes our event is single stage, but we’re doing our best to make it as inclusive as possible and that means it probably sits somewhere between a single stage and very short multi stage in terms of organising & experience.

 And to be as transparent as we can, here’s a few reasons why SDU is more expensive than most events.
 Our nearest doctor is 700km away.
 We are 1600km west of Brisbane and 1200km north of Adelaide.
 The cheapest return flight to Brisbane is $700 and every road into town is dirt.
-We don’t have a resident electrician, plumber or builder, nor a pharmacy, large supermarket, or to be honest at the moment, even a local coffee shop.
+We don’t have a resident electrician, plumber or builder, nor a pharmacy or large supermarket.

 For every person that we bring out to help/work we look at around a minimum of $1000 per person just to get them here.
 So all the medical staff, communication experts, photographers & crew, many of whom are donating their time, still need to get here.
 Every bit of food that will be consumed needs to travel 1200km by road to get here.
 Keeping everyone safe in a remote environment is an expensive exercise when done effectively & we wouldn’t have it any other way.
 We want every single person, whether participant, supporter or volunteer, to walk away saying “WOW, now that was phenomenal!”.